SCREEN SERIES: AUTONOMY

 In contemporary society, technology simultaneously graces and suffocates both public and private domains, as computer screens, mobile phones, and televisions dominate idle and leisure time.
 Fast paced technological advancements have altered the urban experience as almost every interaction has become mediated with new technology.
 Marita Lillie’s Panopticon Project (2013-2014) considers the positions of photographer and subject in a media drenched world, where everyone is watching and everyone is being watched.
 Toying with ideas of surveillance and spectatorship, Lillie’s work aims to highlight the problematic nature of photography today, its limitations, ethics, and legalities.

 While it is easy to damn technology for its overwhelming ubiquity, it is equally difficult not to marvel at its ever-expanding set of capabilities.
-Alex Cuffe, in his Triscopic Contemplation & Perspective Machine for Lifestyle Agglomeration (2014), takes advantage of the capacity of video as a medium, capturing live kinetic loops with cumbersome camera apparatus to create a kind of haphazard shrine.
+Alex Cuffe, in her Triscopic Contemplation & Perspective Machine for Lifestyle Agglomeration (2014), takes advantage of the capacity of video as a medium, capturing live kinetic loops with cumbersome camera apparatus to create a kind of haphazard shrine.
 The work, which functions as an autonomous trinity perspective machine, alternating independently between three cameras, draws together a variety of psycho-spiritual imagery.

 Channeling similar aesthetics of psychedelia, Linda Loh’s experimental practice explores ideas of elusiveness and ephemerality.
 By exploiting the medium of light, the backbone of all analogue video production, Loh, in her work Lure (2014), conjures a highly seductive and vividly colourful image, which morphs gradually, enticing the viewer with sensual abstraction.
 This work offers points of reflection beyond visual and perceptual experience, hinting something of the mechanics that lie at the heart of the video medium.
 The circular whirlpool of colour evokes the portal gaze of the camera lens, while the morph transitions reminds us of the trickery of film in creating movement and motion with static imagery.